SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/bsp/homography_pipeline.rst

 .. math::
   \begin{bmatrix} x_a\\ y_a \\ z_a \end{bmatrix} = C_{\text{int}}C_{\text{ext}}\begin{bmatrix} x \\ y \\ z \\ 1 \end{bmatrix}

-The instrinsic matrix is the matrix describes the focal length, the principal point and the skew.
+The intrinsic matrix is the matrix describes the focal length, the principal point and the skew.
 Whereas the extrinsic matrix describes the position of the camera.
 It describes the rotation and the translation of the camera.